peter88213/yw2mso/README.md

 This is a work in progress.
 Contributions are welcome.

-The yw2mso script creates DOCX files, but formatting issues may still occur.
+The yw2mso script creates *docx* files, but formatting issues may still occur.

-To create proper XLSX documents, the following classes must be adapted first:
+To create proper *xlsx* documents, the following classes must be adapted first:

 - OxmlFile
 - XlsxFile